mattzollinhofer/vue-typeahead-bootstrap/docs/guide/reference.md

 hit | Triggered when an autocomplete item is selected.
 The entry in the input data array that was selected is returned.
 If no autocomplete item is selected, the first entry matching the query is selected and returned. input | The component can be used with `v-model` keyup | Triggered when any keyup event is fired in the input.
-Often used for catching `keyup.enter`. blur | Triggered when the input field loses focus, except when pressing the `tab` key to focus the dropdown list.
+Often used for catching `keyup.enter`. focus | Triggered when the input element receives focus. blur | Triggered when the input field loses focus, except when pressing the `tab` key to focus the dropdown list.

 ## Slots